This article is brought to you by Aura.

 1. Share less information with apps and services

-📌 Related: Digital Security: Your Personal Protection & Online Privacy Guide for 2023
+📌 Related: Digital Security: Your Personal Protection & Online Privacy Guide

 3. Tighten privacy settings on your social media accounts